 DAY 1 – TRIP STARTS WITH A TRAVEL NIGHTMARE

 The first day in Hong Kong taught an important lesson – never step in a foreign land without carrying the local currency.
 Call it my overconfidence or ignorance, I arrived with just 150 HKD in my pocket.
 My heart sank when the two ATMs frowned at me.
 The fear of being stranded in a foreign land looked real.
 To add to my misery, my friend too was in the same boat.
 We were laughing at our rotten break.
 Our first foreign trip together was on the verge of crashing before takeoff.

 After the clouds of tension disappeared, we strolled in the Victoria and Shim Sha Sui areas chatting and exploring the nightlife of Hong Kong.
-Finally at around 4:30 am we decided to call it a night with a hope of waking up at 6 am for our Sai Kung Peninsula adventure.
+Finally at around 4:30 am we decided to call it a night with the hope of waking up at 6 am for our Sai Kung Peninsula adventure.